Implement the National Strategy to Prevent and Respond to Child Sexual Abuse

 The National Strategy to Prevent and Respond to Child Sexual Abuse: A Factsheet for Media provides an overview of key terms to support appropriate and consistent use of terminology in media.
 It also includes a list of support services and reporting lines that can accompany child sexual abuse-related media stories, and a short background on the National Strategy.

 As we implement the National Strategy, further information and resources will become available.
-We will continue to consult with victims and survivors, children and young people and people with disability and as well as representatives from Aboriginal and Torres Strait Islander communities and culturally and linguistically diverse communities to determine the best and most appropriate ways to ensure the National Strategy is accessible for everyone.
+We will continue to consult with victims and survivors, children and young people and people with disability as well as Aboriginal and Torres Strait Islander communities and culturally and linguistically diverse communities to determine the best and most appropriate ways to ensure the National Strategy is accessible for everyone.

 We welcome your feedback and suggestions on what additional resources and information would be most useful.
 If you have suggestions, contact us.

 If you would like to request a hard copy of any of the National Strategy documents (that is, the National Strategy, the First Commonwealth Action Plan, the Summary of the National Strategy, and/or the Guide for Children and Young People), contact us stating:

 - the number of copies of each document you would like